dintzandt/scripts_stability_and_soil_microbial_networks/README.md

 R scripts to the publication:

-in ’t Zandt, D., Kolaříková, Z., Cajthaml, T., & Münzbergová, Z. (2022).
-Plant community stability is associated with a decoupling of prokaryote and fungal soil networks.
-BioRxiv. https://doi.org/10.1101/2022.06.21.496867
+in ’t Zandt, D., Kolaříková, Z., Cajthaml, T., & Münzbergová, Z. (2023).
+Plant community stability is associated with a decoupling of prokaryote and fungal soil networks. _Nature Communications_, 14(1), 3736. https://doi.org/10.1038/s41467-023-39464-8

 All data is available from the Zenodo data repository: https://doi.org/10.5281/zenodo.6695065.
 Microbial sequencing data is deposited in the NCBI SRA database, BioProject PRJNA931221.